If you use RDP's FunGene, please cite our most recent article.

 - BLAST is much faster than HMM model searches because it uses a heuristic to filter out sequences unlikely to match.

-How do I use the FGPR? (try our video tutorials*)
+How do I use the FGPR? (try our new procedural tutorials or our early basic video tutorials*)

 - For each search, you're initially presented with a list of "hits" ordered by score.
 Starting "training sequences" are presented in color.